-Section 17.
-(1) This Order shall enter into force on 1 July 2023.
+Section 18.
+(1) This Order shall enter into force on 1 April 2025.

-(2) Order No 481 of 18 March 2021 on the quality, labelling and age verification system, etc. of electronic cigarettes and refill containers, etc. is hereby repealed.
+(2) Order No 784 of 13 June 2023 on the quality, labelling and age verification system, etc. of electronic cigarettes and refill containers, etc. is hereby repealed.

+(3) Order No 980 of 20 August 2024 amending the Order on the quality, labelling and age verification system, etc. of electronic cigarettes and refill containers, etc. is hereby repealed.

 The Ministry for the Interior and Health, on x